uberhalit/CitraTouchControl/README.md

 ## Options ##
 * Save Savegames: zips up all current savegames.
 Use this if you want to back up bookmarks/saves before overwriting them.
 * Load Savegames: loads all previously zipped savegames/bookmarks back into Citra.
 Use this if you want to go back to a previous one.
-* Readjust Overlay: will get position and size of Citra again and place overlay accordingly.
-Use this if the overlay is off.
+* Reload Overlay: will reset the overlay.
+Use this if the overlay is off or buttons don't work anymore.
 * Enable Touch: will make the overlay "click through" (buttons will still work).
 * Hide controls: will remove all controls except the menu button from the overlay.
 Use this and enabled touch for a stylus like experience.
 * Touch: Tap only: will make all onscreen buttons "static".
 If you press a button, it will send KeyDown and KeyUp.
 Holding a button will not send multiple keystrokes anymore.
 Use this if you encounter involuntary KeyPresses (mostly due to lag).